mikrono/tModLoaderWiki_kr_ko/Saving-and-loading-using-TagCompound.md

+***
+This Guide has been updated to 1.4.
+If you need to view the old 1.3 version of this wiki page, click [here](https://github.com/tModLoader/tModLoader/wiki/Saving-and-loading-using-TagCompound/a03f9a9c9530ff209853233efd9e6dbbfea879d7)
+***

 # What is TagCompound

 `TagCompound` is the data format for custom data saved using tModLoader.
-We use `TagCompound` in `ModWorld`, `ModItem`, `ModPlayer`, `GlobalItem`, and `ModTileEntity`.
+We use `TagCompound` in `ModSystem`, `ModItem`, `ModPlayer`, `ModNPC`, `GlobalItem`, `GlobalNPC`, and `ModTileEntity`.
 If you are familiar with the concepts, thinking of `TagCompound` as a nestable dictionary or JSON comes pretty close.
 Like a dictionary, we provide string keys and values of any supported type.

 Please use [NBTExplorer](https://github.com/jaquadro/NBTExplorer/releases/tag/v2.8.0-win) to visualize TagCompounds by opening .twld or .tplr files with it.
 It can be very helpful to view the data in this manner to verify that data is being saved in a manner that makes sense.